Related ToolsChatgpt

 2. Conversational Applications

-This is subjective, but I find GPT-4o’s personality warmer and more natural for casual interactions.
-GPT-5 feels more formal and “robotic” when you’re just chatting or brainstorming ideas.
+This is subjective, but GPT-4o’s personality comes across as warmer and more natural for casual interactions.
+GPT-5 feels more formal and “robotic” when users are just chatting or brainstorming ideas.

 Best for: